 In 2013, the first concrete result of the Mission Clean Function was the introduction of a DWR (durable water resistant) textile treatment for functional clothing containing no perfluorinated or polyfluorinated chemicals (PFCs).
-Maier Sports is therefore one of the first companies to implement this requirement imposed by Greepeace and other bodies.
-PFCs find their way into the environment during the production process and when garments are washed or disposed of.
-These fluorine compounds are non-degradable and remain permanently in nature.
+As early as 2014, over 40 jackets and pairs of pants had waterproof finishes that were free from long-chain fluoro-hydrocarbons.
+This means that Maier Sports was one of the first companies to introduce the measures championed by Greenpeace.
+PFOAs and PFOSs are released into the environment during the textile production process, washing and disposal of the finished product.
+These fluorine compounds are nondegradable and remain permanently in nature.
 Scientists assume adverse and possibly serious effects on animal and human health.
 Research is still in its infancy.
 This makes it even more important to switch to harmless materials.

-By 2020 at the latest, Maier Sports intends to convert all of its functional jackets and trousers to the environmentally friendly and non-toxic PFC-free impregnation.
+By 2020 at the latest, Maier Sports intends to convert all of its functional jackets and pants to the environmentally friendly and non-toxic PFC-free impregnation.
 The company is striving to completely eliminate PFC treatments even earlier if possible.
-"We will probably manage to make this switch considerably earlier," explains Simone Mayer from the management team.